Skip to main content

 • Audit-ready: history of every action taken

-You don’t need a large ERP to start thinking this way.
+You do not need a large ERP to start thinking this way.
 Even small process automation tools can map and track approvals.
 But the long-term vision must be clear: moving toward a connected, transparent approval system that enables not delays business.

 Questions to Ask: